Ibexian/EastMeetsKitchen/_posts/2017-05-03-silken-tofu-curry.md

     feature: 295-1.jpg
 ---

 When I became vegan, I sort of became an "extra-firm" tofu snob.
-All of the hip salad bars and hummus bowl spots were using extra-firm tofu, so I abandonned my silken tofu, which was the only type of tofu I knew growing up in search for firmer pastures.
+All of the hip salad bars and hummus bowl spots were using extra-firm tofu, so I abandoned my silken tofu, which was the only type of tofu I knew growing up in search for firmer pastures.

 <figure class="half">
 <img src="/images/295-3.jpg">
 <img src="/images/292-7.jpg">
 </figure>

 But your past has a way of catching up with you and several weekends ago, when I was over at my Uncle Georges for lunch, he made this amazing, comforting and warming silken tofu curry.
 I was so relieved to not bite into chunks of rough soy, which of course is trying to mimic the texture of meat.
-The texture of the silken tofu was soft as pudding and glided gently through your tastebuds.
-When you ate the tofu curry with rice, it was almost like the tofu melted into the curry to create this amazing, silky ragu.
+The texture of the silken tofu was soft as pudding and glided gently through your taste buds.
+When you ate the tofu curry with rice, it was almost like the tofu melted into the curry to create this amazing, silky ragout.

 Anyhoot, the recipe took all but 15 minutes to make.
 The curry is thickened with a slurry, and it doesn't get any more simple and down-home than this.
 I went ahead and substituted peas for edamame beans simply because I like the texture and taste of edamame to peas.